Fujifilm X70 vs Panasonic GX800

 It is notable that the X70 has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X70 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X70 and GX800 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Panasonic GX800 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X70 or the Panasonic GX800 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.